ahmedmq/spring-cloud-app-broker-demo/README.md

 This project requires Java 8 at a minimum.

 This project is a multi-module Gradle project.

-The `sample-app-broker` module is a Spring Boot application and contains the code which implements the Spring Cloud App Broker.
-The `sample-app-service` module is also a Spring Boot application that acts as the service instance which is deployed by the `sample-app-broker`.
-It has a single endpoint at `/` for test purposes.
+`sample-app-broker` module is a Spring Boot application and contains the code which implements the Spring Cloud App Broker.

+`sample-app-service` module is a Spring Boot application that acts as the service instance which is deployed by the `sample-app-broker`.
+It has a single endpoint at '`/`' which returns back a sample string response.

 - Run the following command from the root of the project folder to compile the code and run tests